lupyuen/lupyuen.github.io/src/wifi.md

 1. Lines of Code to be __Reverse Engineered: 10,500__

-    Not found on GitHub Search: __LMAC Interface__, and some parts of the Physical Layer.
+    Not found on GitHub Search: __LMAC Interface__, and some parts of WiFi Supplicant.

     ![Decompiled lines of code to be reverse engineered](https://lupyuen.github.io/images/wifi-loc1.png)